The Bok Prize

 - Simulated Annealing and Optimisation of 2dF Fibre Configuration.

-- 2005 – Patrick Scott (ANU)
+- 2005 – Patrick Scott (Australian National University)

 - CO spectral line formation in the sun: convective simulation, line profiles and isotopic abundances.